 Fold in the flour gently using a large metal spoon.
 Then, working quickly so the air doesn’t escape, scoop the mix into your cupcake cases.
 Place in the oven and bake for 15-20 minutes, until golden brown, light and springy.
 Leave to cool in the tin.

 Whilst the cakes are baking and cooling, make the passion fruit curd.
 Scoop the flesh out of the passion fruits and into a pan, then add the butter, egg, yolk and sugar.
 Whisk everything together, then place on a medium heat and cook until the curd is noticeably thicker, stirring all the time.
 Pour into a jug or jar and keep in the fridge until needed.

-To make the Italian meringue, first make sure you’re familiar with the principles (see page 220).
+To make the Italian meringue, first make sure you’re familiar with the principles (see page 220 of How Baking Works and watch the video below).
 Whisk the egg whites in a clean bowl to stiff peaks.
 Weigh the caster sugar and water into a pan.
 Place on a medium heat and stir until the sugar has dissolved, then stop stirring and bring to a boil.
-Continue to the soft ball stage - 118°C on a thermometer, or exactly 30 seconds of furious boiling.
+Continue to the soft ball stage – 118°C on a thermometer, or exactly 30 seconds of furious boiling.
 Slowly drizzle this mixture into your meringue, whisking on the highest speed all the time.
 Your Italian meringue is ready.

 Build the cakes.
 Drizzle a heaped teaspoon of passion fruit curd over each cake.
 Load your Italian meringue into a piping bag with a nozzle of your choice, and pipe a swirl onto the top of each cake, before browning with a blowtorch or drizzling with more curd.
 These will keep in or out of the fridge in an airtight container for several days.